elunna/recipes/sides_and_appetizers/green beans with onions, mushrooms, and peppers.md

 Yield:

 ## Ingredients
-2 cups ice
+2 cup ice
-2 tablespoons plus 1/4 teaspoon salt
+2 tbsp plus 1/4 tsp salt
-1 pound green beans, ends trimmed
+1 lb green beans, ends trimmed
-3 tablespoons clarified butter, ghee, or coconut oil
+3 tbsp clarified butter, ghee, or coconut oil
 1/2 cup thinly sliced white onion
 1/2 cup thinly sliced button, cremini, or portabella mushrooms
 1/2 red bell pepper, seeded, ribs removed, and sliced into strips
-1/4 teaspoon black pepper
+1/4 tsp black pepper

 ## Instructions
 1. CREATE an ice bath for “shocking” the green beans by filling a large bowl halfway with cold water, then adding the ice.
-2. BRING 3 cups of water and 2 tablespoons of the salt to a boil in a large saucepan over high heat Add the green beans and blanch for 20 seconds.
+2. BRING 3 cup of water and 2 tbsp of the salt to a boil in a large saucepan over high heat Add the green beans and blanch for 20 seconds.
 Remove from the pot using kitchen tongs or a slotted spoon and shock them